Xilmi/Rotp-Fusion/README.md

 ## What's New
 2022.11.06 (BR)
   - Fixed Missing initialization in "vanilla"-options.
-  - Ctrl+Click on "selectable" will reset the abilities to default
+  - Ctrl+Click on "selectable" will reset the abilities to default.
+  - Fixed offset in opponent Abilities.

 2022.11.05 (BR)
   - Added individual opponent Ability selection.